BCDevOps/devops-requests/.github/ISSUE_TEMPLATE/github_user_access_request.md

 ## Step 0

 **Do you already have a BCGOV GitHub Repository for your project?**
-If not, make a request for the repo beofre making this request.
+If not, make a request for the repo before making this request.

 **Do you actually need the team member to be a member of the organization?**
 - Often, it works just fine to have a team member as a Collaborator on your repository, without them being a member of the `bcgov` GitHub organization.
 Before submitting this request, consider whether you could simply invite your team member to contribute as a Collaborator.